NSUI launches helpline number to address students' queries about DU admission process | Education

 - India

-The Congress-affiliated NSUI on Friday launched a helpline number to address queries of students about the admissions process at Delhi University.
+Congress-affiliated NSUI on Friday launched a helpline number to address queries of students about the admissions process in the Delhi University.

 Releasing the helpline number -- 9268030030 -- National Students' Union of India national president Neeraj Kundan said as a student organization, it is their duty not to let the students face any kind of trouble.

-NSUI national secretary and Delhi in-charge Nitish Gaur said his organization will help students from all over the country in a big way through this helpline number and the number will be shared on social media.
+NSUI national secretary and Delhi in-charge Nitish Gaur said his organisation will help students from all over the country in a big way through this helpline number and the number will be shared on the social media.

 Former NSUI state president Akshay Lakra said soon more students will also join NSUI after being impressed by the work done by NSUI during the corona period.